Ken Ablack

+Career

 Born in Port of Spain, Trinidad he was a left-arm orthodox spinner who appeared for Northamptonshire County Cricket Club between 1946 and 1949.
 Ablack also appeared for a West Indies XI in 1944 and for Learie Constantine's XI in 1944 and 1945.
 He played regularly for UK-based team West Indies Wanderers.
 His best bowling, three wickets for 32 runs (3/32), came against Glamorgan, a game in which he recorded match figures of 5/68.

 Ablack later became a producer for BBC Overseas Service and a BBC cricket commentator, becoming a member of the first Test Match Special broadcast team.
 In 1962 he left the United Kingdom and returned to Trinidad and Tobago, where he resided up until his death in 2010.